 Improve your keywords for the Display Network

-Now that you're running a Display Network campaign, it's time to evaluate your keywords and improve the poor-performing ones.Think about your keyword performance in relation to your advertising goals so you can make changes based on getting the results you want.
+Now that you're running a Display Network campaign, it's time to evaluate your keywords and improve the poor-performing ones.Think about your keyword performance in relation to your advertising goals so that you can make changes based on getting the results that you want.
 Whether you'd like to increase traffic to your website or increase conversions, such as sales, try some of the following tips to fine-tune your targeting.

 Add more generic keywords

 Try adding more general keywords to your campaign if you'd like your ad to be eligible to appear on a large number of websites.
 If you own a retail store, you might want to choose a general keyword like "vases" instead of a more specific keyword like "hand blown glass vases".
 Learn how to add, edit or remove keywords.